kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #.
 Direct conversion from JPEG to PDF, or from PDF to SVG, does not substantially degrade image quality or increase file size for visually rich, non-textual images like `animals`.

 #.
 Direct conversion from JPEG to SVG using `convert` results in a much larger file size than if we converted from JPEG to PDF and used `pdftocairo` to convert that PDF to SVG.
-Two stage-conversion may be preferable in some cases.
+Two stage-conversion may therefore be preferable, at least in some cases.

 #.  `pdftoppm` is not set up to convert _to_ SVG, and hence cannot be used.